By: Patrick Hooper

 The above scenario can also affect kitchen sinks if they are plumbed directly into a sewer vent pipe.
 This can also be a problem with basement bathrooms that have no vent system at all.
 Additionally, if a hand wash basin is plumbed into the pan connector at the back of toilet, this same siphon action may occur.

-If you have confirmed that a siphon is indeed drawing water from the traps you need to establish if there is a vent on the system and if so if it is blocked.
-Blockages at or near the top of sewer vent pipes can often be the result of things such as wasps nests, birds nests, leaves, debris, etc. On more modern properties the vents finish within the roof space and have an air admittance device fitted that can be prone to failing due to the build up of dust and loft insulation fibers.
+If you have confirmed that a siphon is indeed drawing water from the traps and established that there is a vent on the system that is blocked–it likely can be cleared by auguring or hydro jetting..
+Blockages at or near the top of sewer vent pipes can often be the result of things such as wasps nests, birds nests, dead animals, leaves, debris, etc. On more modern properties the vents finish within the roof space and have an air admittance device fitted that can be prone to failing due to the build up of dust and loft insulation fibers.
 If you can reach the valve they are easy enough to dismantle and clean out.